josephchenhk/qtrader_strategies/strategies/pairs_strategy/old_versions/README_v3.md

-# Pairs Strategy
+# Demo Strategy

 ---
 author: Joseph Chen\
-date: Oct 13rd, 2022
+date: Oct 7th, 2022
 ---

 This demo will show how to build a practical strateqy